Misterio77/nix-config/README.md

 ## About the installation
-This is hardware specific and can easily be changed by switching out `hardware-configuration.nxi` files.
+This is hardware specific and can easily be changed by switching out `hardware-configuration.nix` files.

 I use a erase my darlings-like setup.
 My desktop pc uses an encrypted btrfs partition, which has subvolumes for nix store, games, home (snapshotted), srv (snapshotted), and var.
 The pi is similar, but with a single ext4 partition for all that.
 The root filesystem is a tmpfs, on which the partitions are mounted to achieve opt-in state.